craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. The Attacker is Restraining their Target
 	D. The Attacker is Grappling their Target

-24. Which of the following military factions operating in Minyostalma does NOT provide a firearm-specific bonus feat?
+24. Which of the following military factions operating in Minyostalma is NOT granted a firearm-specific feat via training?
 	A. The Company's Mercenaries
 	B. White Flame Militants
 	C. Extramis
 	D. Mountain Troopers

-25.
+25. Which of the following sce
 	A.
 	B.
 	C.